teshomenbret/Middleman/README.md

 ## Business Features

-1. Customers will be able to get the appropriate information like the type, price and number of ***items*** provided by some specific company of interest.
+1. Customers will be able to get the appropriate information like the type, price and number of ***items*** provided by some specific company.
 2. ***Companies*** providing the right kind of informations related to the items they possess.

 ## Contributors